-The aim of TAC Challenge is to increase interest and innovation within the field of autonomous robotics for aerial and underwater application amongst young engineering students.
-The competition is divided into an aerial competition and a subsea competition.
+The aim of TAC Challenge is to increase interest and innovation within the field of autonomous robotics for aerial and underwater application amongst STEM students.
+The competition is divided into an aerial competition and a subsea competition, which act as separate competitions.
 This document will only address the subsea competition.
-The rules and regulations for the aerial competition are detailed in a separate document.
+The rules and regulations for the aerial competition are detailed in a separate document (see https://tacchallenge.com/).